NCAR/seqgentools/README.rst

     >>> for x,y,z in itertools.product(range(10), repeat=3):
     >>>     # DO work on each "point of (x,y,z)"

-However, itertools_ has one critical drawback to be used as a search space generator for Machine-learning techniques: Its element should be accessed sequentially.
+However, itertools_ has one critical drawback to be used as a search space generator for search algorithms: Its element should be accessed sequentially.
 For example, to access to the last point of (9,9,9) in previous code example, you need to go through all 999 elements from (0,0,0) to (9,9,8).
 It is because Python iterator does not support indexing.
 Next code example shows that iterator can not be indexed.

 .. code-block:: python